Sazid60/Mongodb-Aggregation-And-Indexing/Readme.md

 - Aggregation is a way of processing a large number of documents in a collection by means of passing them through different stages.
 - The stages make up what is known as pipeline
-- The stages in a pipeline can filer,sort, group, reshape and modify documents that pass through the pipeline
+- The stages in a pipeline can filter,sort, group, reshape and modify documents that pass through the pipeline
+- The aggregation pipeline is often preferred and the recommended way of doing aggregations in MongoDB.
+It is designed specifically to improve performance and usability for aggregation.
+Pipeline operators need not produce one output document for every input document, but can also generate new documents or filter out documents.
+Moreover, starting from MongoDB version 4.4, it can also define custom aggregation expressions with $accumulator and $function.
 - Syntax

 ```javascript